SanicTK2/iidxguide/docs/dp_zagaku.md

 * Making strategies not by playing the same chart repeatedly, but by performing an analysis of the chart and forming strategies.

-(TL note: Zagaku / 座学 is a word that SILENT uses often to describe the act of "studying" charts.
+(TL note: Zagaku / 座学 is a word that he uses often to describe the act of "studying" charts.
 It is a word that originates from military vocabulary to differentiate between field exercises vs. lecture or written studies.)

 Zagaku can be separated into several types, depending on the player's play style: